andrewginns/agents-mcp-usage/agents_mcp_usage/multi_mcp/README.md

 ```

 The sequence diagram shows how the agent coordinates between multiple specialised MCP servers.
 It highlights the parallel connection establishment, selective tool usage based on need, and proper connection management.

+## Agent Evaluations

+Research in LLM agent development has identified tool overload as a significant challenge for agent performance.
+When faced with too many tools, agents often struggle with:

+1. **Tool Selection Complexity**: Determining which tool from which server is most appropriate for a given subtask becomes exponentially more difficult as the number of available tools increases.

+2. **Context Management**: Maintaining awareness of which server provides which capabilities and how to properly format requests for each server adds cognitive load to the agent.

+3. **Error Recovery**: When tool usage fails, diagnosing whether the issue stems from incorrect tool selection, improper input formatting, or server-specific limitations becomes more challenging with multiple servers.

+4. **Reasoning Overhead**: The agent must dedicate more of its context window and reasoning capacity to tool management rather than task completion.

+The evaluation framework included in this component is essential for validating that agents can effectively navigate the increased complexity of multiple MCP servers.
+By measuring success against specific evaluation criteria, developers can ensure that the benefits of tool specialisation outweigh the potential pitfalls of tool overload.

 ## Example Files